genderkit/genderkit/_articles/updating-exam-certificates.md

 ---
-title: Updating exam certificates
+title: updating exam certificates
 weighting: 3
 feature:
   image: exam-boards.jpg
   caption: "The logos of several UK exam boards"
 ---

-### How do I update exam certificates?
+### How do I update my exam certificates?

 The process of amending details will vary depending on the type of qualification and who it was awarded by.